atariman5000/store-api/README.md

 # Store API

 This project is built to use docker out of the box.
-The project is designed to use the following technology...
+The project is designed to use the following technologies...

 - Angular
 - @NgRx/Data